jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 Doing these techniques is relatively simple, though not necessarily easy.
 In fact, the a large portion of Calculus II is learning different integration techniques and recognizing when to use them.

-With that said, understand why you need them will go a LONG way in helping you proficiently use them all.&nbsp;
+With that said, understand why you need them will go a LONG way in helping you proficiently use them all.

 ### **How limits work**